Arshad-Munir1/netflix_sql_project/README.md

 - Analyse the distribution of content types (movies vs TV shows).
 - Identify the most common ratings for movies and TV shows.
-- List and analyze content based on release years, countries, and durations.
+- List and analyse content based on release years, countries, and durations.
 - Explore and categorise content based on specific criteria and keywords.

 ## Dataset